 Our unitholders elect all of the directors of our general partner.
 The number of directors of our general partner's board will be between seven and nine as determined from time to time by a majority of the directors of the general partner's board.
 Any decrease in the number of directors by our general partner's board may not have the effect of shortening the term of any incumbent director.
 The directors will be classified with respect to their terms of office by dividing them into three classes established pursuant to the limited liability company agreement of our general partner, each class to be as nearly equal in number as possible.
 At each annual meeting of our unitholders, directors to replace those whose terms expire at such annual meeting will be elected to hold office until the third succeeding annual meeting.
-Each director will hold office for the term for which such director's earlier death, resignation or removal.
+Each director will hold office for the term for which such director is elected or until such director's earlier death, resignation or removal.
 Any vacancies may be filled, until the next annual meeting, by a majority of the remaining directors then in office.
-Our general partner's board only upon a vote of the majority of the remaining directors then in office.
+A director may be removed only for cause and only upon a vote of the majority of the remaining directors then in office.
 Our general partner's board must maintain at least three directors meeting the independence and experience requirements of any national securities exchange on which any units or other partnership securities are listed or quoted.